WinRb/Viewpoint/README.md

 Find me on irc.freenode.net in #ruby-lang (zenChild)

 # Features

+## Version 1.2.1
+1. Enhance response for recurring master so we can get ids for all its occurrence item ids
+2. Bug fixed to build proper SOAP request in order to update attendees of a calendar item
+3. Remove unsupported Ruby version from travis.yml

 ## Version 1.2.0
 1. Bug fixed: Use correct body_type when updating a calendar item